vscGabriel/ProjetoFinalAtosUFN/README.md

  Final project of Java Atos UFN class.

 # Abstract
- A system aplication of It suport for the internal invironment of a company.
+A system application of IT support for the internal environment of a company.
 The back-end will be done with API's and the DB in Mysql.
 The front-end will be with Angular 9, Bootstrap, JS and PrimeFaces.